Food and fibre

 Food and fibre strategy - Business Victoria's Future Industries page

-The current Victorian food and fibre export performance 2015–16 is available on the Agriculture Victoria website
+The current Victorian food and fibre export performance 2016–17 is available.

 Boston Consulting Group report